Rhizomatica/mercury/README.md

 ## Compilation And Installation

-Mercury is implemented mainly in C++.
-Currently tested on Linux and Windows (Windows port still beta quality).
+Mercury is implemented mainly in C++ (compiles in C++14 mode).
+Currently runs on Linux and Windows.
-Compilation is tested with GCC (version 9 or greater) under Linux and Windows.
+Compilation is tested on Linux (gcc / glibc toolchain) and Windows (Mingw64 posix toolchain).
 ALSA and PulseAudio libraries and development headers must be installed on Linux.
+On Windows, DirectSound and WASAPI are supported.
 Other optional depencies are GNUPlot (for ploting constellations), GraphViz and Doxygen (for documentation).
 On a Debian based system (eg. Debian, Ubuntu), the dependencies can be installed with: